Freddie Guest: Polo

 Guest competed for Great Britain in polo at the 1924 Summer Olympics.
 The British Polo team received the bronze medal.
 He played alongside Frederick W. Barrett, Dennis Bingham and Kinnear Wise.

 Guest can be found among the winners of the Roehampton Trophy.
 He would also lend horses to the English polo team for the International Polo Cup matches.

 Family and private life

 On 28 June 1905, Guest married Amy Phipps (1873–1959), daughter of American industrialist Henry Phipps (1839–1930), at St George's, Hanover Square in London.
-Amy was prominent as a women's suffragist, philanthropist and aviation enthusiast and owned valuable property in Long Island.
+Amy was prominent as a women's suffragist, philanthropist and aviation enthusiast and owned valuable property on Long Island.
 The couple were frequent visitors to the United States in the 1920s and 1930s.
 They had a daughter and two sons who became American citizens: